thibaultfieve/thibaultfieve.github.io/_pages/about.md

   - /about.html
 ---

 I am an **MSc Business Analytics & AI** student at **Hult International Business School** (Boston, MA).

 I earned my B.S. in Marketing from **Paris School of Business (PPA)**, Paris.

-My interests lie at the intersection of **machine learning and public health** — specifically the application of predictive modeling and causal inference to healthcare cost disparities and social determinants of health.
+My research interests lie at the intersection of machine learning and public health, with a focus on global health and health equity.

-I am an **AMIA member** and currently developing research on insurance cost prediction using ML methods, with a focus on the interaction between sociodemographic factors (BMI, smoking status) and medical expenditure.
+I am an **AMIA member**.

 ## Projects

 **Insurance Cost Prediction** · 2026
-Predictive modeling on a health insurance dataset.
-Models include OLS regression, Logistic Regression, and Random Forest, with analysis of BMI × smoking interaction effects on medical charges.
-Built with Python (scikit-learn, seaborn) with Tableau dashboards.
+Predictive modeling on a health insurance dataset using OLS regression, Logistic Regression, and Random Forest.
+Built with Python (scikit-learn, statsmodels) with Tableau dashboards.
 *Thibault Fieve*